better-incidents/foundations-of-incident-management/README.md

 ## How to use this repository

-This repository contains necessary documentation to jumpstart an incident management program with your team.
-From definitions, process, to template, we're trying to provide what we're calling **Sane Defaults** to everyone hoping to level up their incident management.
-We've built this guide based on our own experiences at FireHydrant, input from our frinds in the community, and maybe someday, you!
+This repository contains documentation to jumpstart an incident management program with your team.
+The definitions, process, and template  provide sane defaults.
+The folks who have contributed here have several collective years of incident management experience.
+And there’s one thing we know for sure: there’s no single right way to build an incident management process.
+We hope your contributions and forks will help us.

 All documentation can be found in the [`docs/`](docs/) folder, with additional subfolders for definitions and resources like the incident managers template.
 Keep reading this README to learn more about each of them.